FREE introduction to my book.

 In the movie “Street Dance,” for example, two very different worlds meet: ballet and hip-hop.
 Two troupes of dancers need to create a new choreography based on each other’s strengths.
 That is their challenge.
 That is the problem in the story.
 The diversity of the dancers’ styles create many conflicts and moments of self-discovery.
 Their worlds interact and lead to growth.
 This is a realistic story with a fascinating and unique world.
 No need for fantasy here.

 World-building is not a setting, a backdrop, simply descriptions, the focus of the story and only for speculative fiction.
 For all these reasons, good world-building might make the difference between a good story and a great story.
 Because good world-building is basically storybuilding, it might make an interesting story into a story where the reader loses himself for hours.

 World-building is an essential art and is too often forgotten and under-estimated.

-Worlds will linger in the reader’s mind much longer than any story.
+Worlds linger in the reader’s mind much longer than any story.

-If you think that world-building does not need much attention, think again… We might forget events and storylines, but we never forget how the story made us feel and how the world fascinated us.
+If you think world-building does not need much attention, think again.
+We might forget events and storylines, but we never forget how the story made us feel and how the world fascinated us.

 We remember the heroes, but what we tend to forget is that a hero without a unique world around him is less engaging and more forgettable.
-Think Harry Potter without Hogwarts...
+Think Harry Potter without Hogwarts.
+Think about great classics without their unique worlds.
 The world-building goes hand in hand with forming a compelling character.